kaist-hacking/RGFuzz/README.md

 # RGFuzz

-This repository contains the artifact (source, data, documentation) to reproduce the results of the paper: "RGFuzz: Fuzzing WebAssembly Runtimes Using Compiler Rules", IEEE S&P 2025 (to appear).
+This repository contains the artifact (source, data, documentation) to reproduce the results of the paper: "RGFuzz: Fuzzing WebAssembly Runtimes Using Compiler Rules", IEEE S&P 2025.

 ## Contents